 How can I receive services at your clinic?

-Download an application from this website.
+Download registration information from this website.

 When is the clinic open?

 We are open 8:00 am to 5:00 pm Monday thru Friday.
 The clinic is open during the four academic quarters of the year, and closed for holidays and vacation breaks observed by the University of Washington.